wormhole-foundation/wormhole/whitepapers/0015_notary.md

 ## Background

-The core Wormhole protocol ensures message authenticity through guardian signatures but it cannot inherently determine whether a message represents legitimate activity or is the result of an exploit, bug, or malicious behavior.
+The core Wormhole protocol ensures message authenticity through Guardian signatures but it cannot inherently determine whether a message represents legitimate activity or is the result of an exploit, bug, or malicious behavior.

 The Transfer Verifier system was developed to validate the invariants of wrapped token transfers by analyzing on-chain data and transaction receipts (or other on-chain artifacts).
 However, this validation occurs at the chain watcher level and produces verification states that need to be acted upon elsewhere in the codebase.
 Transfer Verifier only returns an accept/reject result when provided with a wrapped token transfer messages, but does not alter how that message is processed on the way to becoming a VAA.